rdewald/onedrivemyway/README.md

 ## What to expect

-When you run the get_personal_onedrive() function the first time, it will either call [httpuv](https://github.com/rstudio/httpuv) (if you're using RStudio Workbench, for example) to get you to authenticate with your system web browser.
+When you run the get_personal_onedrive() function the first time, it will either call [httpuv](https://github.com/rstudio/httpuv) (if you're using RStudio Workbench, for example) or give you a URL to target for authentication to your personal Google account using system web browser.

-If httpuv is not present (or you're doing this over a CLI) it will drop to the "device code" method (one can pre-select this method with with get_onedrive_personal(auth_type= "device_code")) and give you a TEXT string to enter into any web browser that is authorized on the personal oneDrive account (like your cell phone) much like authorizing a TV streaming application or similar.
+* That is, if httpuv is not present (or you're doing this over a CLI) it will drop to the "device code" method (one can also pre-select this method with with get_onedrive_personal(auth_type= "device_code")).
+You will find a string to enter into any web browser authorized on the personal oneDrive account.

 Good luck!